 - 5. A member should insert the total number of shares held.
 If the member has shares entered against his/her/its name in the Depository Register maintained by The Central Depository (Pte) Limited ("CDP"), he/she/it should insert that number of shares.
 If the member has shares registered in his/her/its name in the Register of Members, he/she/it should insert that number of shares.
-If the member has shares entered against his/her/its name in the said Depository Register and registered in his/her/its name in the Register of Shares.
-If the member has shares entered against his/her/its name in the said Depository Register and registered in his/her/its name in the Register of Shares.
+If the member has shares entered against his/her/its name in the said Depository Register and registered in his/her/its name in the Register of Members, he/she/it should insert the aggregate number of shares.
 If no number is inserted, this form of proxy will be deemed to relate to all the shares held by the member. - 6.
 The Proxy Form must be under the hand of the appointor or of his/her/its attorney duly authorised in writing.
 Where the Proxy Form is executed by a corporation, it must be executed either under its common seal or under the hand of its attorney or a duly authorised officer. - 7.
 Where a Proxy Form is signed on behalf of the appointor by an attorney or a duly authorised officer, the power of attorney or other authority (if any) under which it is signed or a notarially certified copy of such power or authority must (failing previous registration with the Company) be lodged with the Proxy Form; failing which the instrument may be treated as invalid. - 8.
 The Company shall be entitled to reject a Proxy Form which is incomplete, improperly completed or illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified on and/or attached to the Proxy Form.
-In addition, in the case of shares entered in the Depository Register, the Company may reject a Proxy Form if the member, being the appointor, is not shown to have shares entered against his/her/its name in the Depository Register as at forty-eight (48) hours before the time appointed for holding the AGM, as certified by CDP to the Company. - 9.
+In addition, in the case of shares entered in the Depository Register, the Company may reject a Proxy Form if the member, being the appointor, is not shown to have shares entered against his/her/its name in the Depository Register as at seventy-two (72) hours before the time appointed for holding the AGM, as certified by CDP to the Company. - 9.
 All members will be bound by the outcome of the AGM regardless of whether they have attended or voted at the AGM. - 10.
-Personal data privacy: By submitting an instrument appointing the proxy(ies) (other than the Chairman of the AGM) or Chairman of the AGM as a proxy to vote at the AGM and/or any adjournment thereof, all members accept and agree to the personal data privacy terms set out in the Notice of Annual General Meeting dated 11 April 2024.
+Personal data privacy: By submitting an instrument appointing the proxy(ies) (other than the Chairman of the AGM) or Chairman of the AGM as a proxy to vote at the AGM and/or any adjournment thereof, all members accept and agree to the personal data privacy terms set out in the Notice of Annual General Meeting dated 8 April 2025.